theQRL/documentation/docs/Developers/API/walletd-rest-proxy.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Interaction with wallet functions is simplified with the use of the walletd-rest-proxy, allowing typical REST API calls to be made to the
 QRL node.
 This proxy eliminates any need to interact with the GRPC functions, allowing typical CURL calls to be utilized making interaction with wallet functions simple.

+This system also uses the [QRL walletd-rest-proxy](https://github.com/theQRL/walletd-rest-proxy) to make automatic wallet management simple while interacting with the QRL network.

 #### Automatic Slave transactions